 — ExxonMobil (@exxonmobil) October 19, 2020

-You can understand why the president was defending his fundraising abilities.
-He is trailing Biden in fundraising, as well as in some polls.
-His re-election campaign raised $248 million in September, about $135 million less than Biden raised that month, CNBC reported.
+It is understandable why the president defended his fundraising prowess.
+He is trailing Biden in fundraising and, more importantly, some polls.
+His re-election campaign raised $248 million in September, about $135 million less than Biden brought in that month, CNBC reported.

 Seth Arenstein is editor of PRNEWS and Crisis Insider